DingKe/qrnn/README.md

-A trail implemention of QRNN-fo with dropout for Keras (only theano backend, yet)
+A trail implemention of QRNN-fo with dropout for Keras

 Run the demo:
 python imbd_qrnn.py